Influence functions and regularity tangents for efficient active learning: Definitions and preliminaries

 \subsection{Gradient descent and stochastic gradient descent}

-Optimization of the empirical risk function $f$ can be done using matrix arithmetic in ordinary least squares regression, but with more general loss functions it is usually performed using {\em gradient descent}:
+Optimization of the empirical risk function $f$ can be done using matrix arithmetic in ordinary least squares regression, but with more general loss functions it is usually performed using {\em gradient descent}: \eqntitle{Gradient Descent}

 where $\eta_t$ is a step size that typically varies from one iteration to the next according to some schedule heuristic.
 Many algorithms make small adjustments to $\eta$ by tracking the movement of $\theta$ during the algorithm (as in Adam or Adagrad \cite{kingma2015}).